Super Junior: 2022–present: The Road, Super Show 9 and documentary

 On February 28, 2022, Super Junior released a special single album entitled The Road: Winter for Spring.
-The group will embark on their ninth concert tour Super Junior World Tour – Super Show 9: Road, which will be held from July 15 to 17, 2022, at the Jamsil Indoor Gymnasium in Seoul.

-On June 13, 2022, Super Junior announced their eleventh studio album The Road: Keep on Going, which was released on July 12.
+On June 13, 2022, Super Junior announced their first volume of the eleventh studio album The Road: Keep on Going, which was released on July 12.
 On July 15, the group embarked on their ninth tour ahead of their album release, Super Show 9: Road, starting in Seoul, South Korea.
+The second volume, entitled The Road: Celebration was released on December 15.